hashicorp/terraform-website/content/source/docs/enterprise/workspaces/settings.html.md

 Locks are managed with a single "Lock/Unlock `<WORKSPACE NAME>`" button.
 TFE asks for confirmation when unlocking.

+~> **Important:** Locking a workspace prevents runs within TFE, but it **does not** prevent state from being updated.
+This means a user with write access can still modify the workspace's resources by running Terraform outside TFE with [the `atlas` remote backend](/docs/backends/types/terraform-enterprise.html).
+To prevent confusion and accidents, avoid using the `atlas` backend in normal workflows; to perform runs from the command line, see [TFE's CLI-driven workflow](../run/cli.html).

 ### Workspace Delete

 This section includes two buttons: